DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 .. note::

-    If you are unable to compile the Intel® DPDK and you are getting "error: CPU you selected does not support x86-64 instruction set", power off the Guest OS and start the virtual machine with the correct -cpu option in the qemu- system-x86_64 command as shown in step 9.
+    If you are unable to compile the DPDK and you are getting "error: CPU you selected does not support x86-64 instruction set", power off the Guest OS and start the virtual machine with the correct -cpu option in the qemu- system-x86_64 command as shown in step 9.
     You must select the best x86_64 cpu_model to emulate or you can select host option if available.

 .. note::

-    Run the Intel® DPDK l2fwd sample application in the Guest OS with Hugepages enabled.
+    Run the DPDK l2fwd sample application in the Guest OS with Hugepages enabled.
     For the expected benchmark performance, you must pin the cores from the Guest OS to the Host OS (taskset can be used to do this) and you must also look at the PCI Bus layout on the board to ensure you are not running the traffic over the QPI Inteface.